Decadal Plan for Australian Education Research

 01

-Justice, equity and excellence for all
+Justice, quality and equity for all learners

 02